All age groups Players qualify through:

 Players participating in the qualifying tournament may not then represent another nation during the actual tournament.

-The Tournament Committee reserves the right to make final and binding ruling on player eligibility.
-At the request of the game officials and the BCSA all players are required to wear numbered shirts and a corresponding team list to be provided prior to their opening game.
-(Team sheet provided in the application package).
+The Tournament Committee reserves the right to make final and binding rulings on player eligibility.
+At the request of the game officials and the BCSA all players are required to wear numbered shirts.
+All teams are required to provide a team roster prior to the start of the tournament.
+The roster must include all players names along with their jersey number.

 Matches will be contested under FIFA rules in four team round robin groups.